Sustainability at South Bank

-South Bank’s sustainable energy management initiatives include using air-conditioning timers in our offices to reduce energy use, installing energy-saving fluorescent and LED lights throughout the precinct, and using a heat exchange system at Rain Bank to cool the treatment plant without electricity.
+South Bank's sustainable energy management initiatives include using air-conditioning timers in our offices to reduce energy use, installing energy-saving lighting throughout the precinct and using a heat exchange system at Rain Bank to cool the treatment plant without electricity.